stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 The following rules apply to `AllocateMiningJobToken.Success.coinbase_tx_outputs`:
 - JDS MUST reserve the **first** output with a locking script where the pool payout will go.
 While this output is initally set with a 0 amount of sats, this convention designates this locking script as the **pool payout output**.
-- JDS MAY add more 0 value outputs in addition to the pool payout output.
+- JDS MAY add more zero-valued outputs in addition to the pool payout output.

 Once JDC receives `AllocateMiningJobToken.Success`, the following rules apply to the subsequent `DeclareMiningJob.coinbase_tx_suffix` (if under Full-Template mode) and `SetCustomMiningJob.coinbase_tx_outputs` (under both Full-Template and Coinbase-only modes) message fields:
 - JDC MUST allocate sats into the pool payout output in order to qualify for pooled mining rewards.
 JDS and Pool SHOULD reject custom jobs that fail to do so.
-- JDC MAY add more 0 value outputs in addition to the ones established by JDS.
+- JDC MAY add more zero-valued outputs in addition to the ones established by JDS.
-- JDC MAY add more non-0 value outputs in addition to the ones established by JDS.
+- JDC MAY add more non-zero-valued outputs in addition to the ones established by JDS.
 In doing so, the template revenue is not fully allocated to the designated pool payout output, so Pool MAY pay proportionally smaller rewards for this job.
 - JDC MAY arbitrarily reorder the outputs to something different from the original ordering of `AllocateMiningJobToken.Success.coinbase_tx_outputs`.
 - Under Full-Template mode, the order of the outputs under `DeclareMiningJob.coinbase_tx_suffix` and `SetCustomMiningJob.coinbase_tx_outputs` MUST remain the same, even if they differ from the original `AllocateMiningJobToken.Success.coinbase_tx_outputs`.